KAND

-KAND (1340 AM) is a currently silent (Note: The station has yet to resume broadcasting.) radio station that serves the Corsicana/Ennis/Waxahachie area.
+KAND (1340 AM) is a currently silent (Note: The station has yet to resume broadcasting.) radio station licensed to Corsicana, Texas, United States, that serves the Corsicana/Ennis/Waxahachie area.
 The station previously aired a classic country music format.
 However, the station shut down on October 31, 2024.

 History

 KAND began in 1937 as a Variety/Entertainment station on 1310 kHz but four years later moved to AM 1340 and has maintained its variety format until the 1980s when they made a slow transition to Country music.
 The original station owner was J.C.
 West, who also owned the Wolf Brand (canned) Chili plant in Corsicana.
 West had applied for callsign WOLF, but the Federal Communications Commission wouldn't permit it because the WOLF call letters are currently in use on Syracuse, New York's AM station.

 In March 2008 Yates Communications announced FCC approval to buy KAND.